speedyprem/speedyprem/README.md

 ### Hi there 👋, I'm [Prem Tiwari](https://www.premtiwari.in)

 Prem Tiwari is a self-taught full-stack developer from India.
 He is passionate about web development on PHP, MySQL, JavsCript and WordPress.
-A part from this he is a WordCamp Speaker, WordCamp Organizer, <a href="https://www.meetup.com/bengaluruwordpress/members/?op=leaders"> WordPress Meetup Organizer</a>, and a regular <a href="https://profiles.wordpress.org/freewebmentor/"> contributor</a> to the WordPress community.
+Apart from this he is a WordCamp Speaker, WordCamp Organizer, <a href="https://www.meetup.com/bengaluruwordpress/members/?op=leaders"> WordPress Meetup Organizer</a>, and a regular <a href="https://profiles.wordpress.org/freewebmentor/"> contributor</a> to the WordPress community.

 #### You can follow him on: ↓